sebdah/markdown-docs/README.md

-# Markdoc - Documentation generator for Markdown projects
+# markdown-docs - Documentation generator for Markdown projects

-Markdoc is a documentation generator for projects using Markdown.
-The problem with having Markdown files spread around your project is that it is hard to get an overview of all your documentation.
-Markdoc solves this by collecting all of your Markdown files into one browsable HTML hierarchy.
+markdown-docs is a documentation generator for projects using Markdown.
+The problem with having Markdown files spread around your project is that it is hard to get an overview of all your documentation. markdown-docs solves this by collecting all of your Markdown files into one browsable HTML hierarchy.

 ## Usage